 Commitment to the Community

-The FedEx Racing team highlighted immediate relief and ongoing recovery efforts following major disasters that struck different parts of the country.
-Prior to the race at Talladega (Ala.)
-Superspeedway in May, Denny Hamlin and #11 FedEx crew members visited nearby Tuscaloosa, Ala., on the one-year anniversary of the devastating tornadoes that ripped through the area in 2011.
+The #11 FedEx Racing® team highlighted immediate relief and ongoing recovery efforts following major disasters that struck different parts of the country.
+Prior to the race at Talladega (Alabama) Superspeedway in May, Denny Hamlin and #11 FedEx crew members visited nearby Tuscaloosa, Alabama, on the one-year anniversary of the devastating tornadoes that ripped through the area in 2011.
 FedEx helped donate and deliver appliances to the first house rebuilt in the Alberta City neighborhood, and made a $10,000 donation to the local chapter of The Salvation Army.

 Disaster preparedness was again the program's focus in 2011, as the "Race to Prepare" initiative reached local communities near San Francisco, Louisville, Kansas City and Dallas.
 FedEx made $10,000 donations to each of the local chapters of the American Red Cross in those markets, and to date, more than 1,000 children have participated in the program.
 At Texas Motor Speedway in April, Hamlin ran a specially-designed #11 FedEx/March of Dimes Toyota to raise awareness for the organization.
 The car was designed by Dallas-area twins and healthy survivors of the March of Dimes program, who traveled to Joe Gibbs Racing in Huntersville, N.C., and with the help of Denny Hamlin, designed the car from a blank white canvas.